This session covers tools for investigating intensity depending on a covariate. The lecturer’s R script is available here (right click and save).

 Which seems to be quite different form the predicted intentisty.

-Bonus info: To plot the two intensity estimates next to each other you collect the estimates as a spatial object list (solist
+Bonus info: To plot the two intensity estimates next to each other you collect the estimates as a spatial object list (solist) and plot the result (the estimates are called pred and ker below):

 l <- solist(pred, ker)